 An important feature of a reliable distribution system is recovering from power outages as quickly as possible.
 Bluewater Power must track the average length of time, in hours, that its customers have experienced a power outage over the past year.
 This is calculated as the number of total hours of power interruptions divided by the average number of customers served within a year.
-The 2019 result is 1.88 hours per customer, meaning in 2019 the average customer experienced approximately 1.9 hours of interruption for the year.
-The 2019 result is higher than 2018, primarily driven by an increase in adverse weather.
-On June 28, 2019 and September 11, 2019, two significant storms passed through our area causing outages for longer periods of time when compared to the previous year.
+The 2020 result is 1.95 hours per customer, meaning in 2020 the average customer experienced approximately 1.95 hours of interruption for the year.
+The 2020 result is higher than 2019, primarily driven by an increase in lightning strikes, adverse weather and tree contacts.
+In particular, one large lightning storm in August was approximately 5% shy of meeting the OEB criteria of a "major event"; without that significant storm, our reliability results would have been in-line with, in fact better than, previous years.
+Another reason for the increase in hours of interruption is related to 'foreign interference' which includes things such as accidents where a car strikes a pole causing damage and outages.
+Bluewater continually strives to improve the resiliency of our system to withstand the impact of environmental issues such as storms.